ranjittherapids/single-endpoint/README.md

       }
 ```
 "That's great!
 Congratulations!
-Now, you are able to access the SingleAPI."
+Now, you are able to access the singleEndpoint."